-The current numbers, however, makes her a millionaire.
+The current numbers, however, make her a millionaire.
 Idlett-Mosley controls a net worth of $200 million in 2021, as multiple sources estimate.
-And her major, or rather, current line of business is in venture capital with a $25 million fund of her own, Reign Ventures Capital.
-She started it in 2017 and invests at the the Seed and Series A Stage in tech-related startups, focusing on women and minority-led ones.
+And her major, or rather, the current line of business is in venture capital with a $25 million fund of her own, Reign Ventures Capital.
+She started it in 2017 and invests at the Seed and Series A Stage in tech-related startups, focusing on women and minority-led ones.

 How Idlett-Mosley Made Her Money: She Got a Job at 22 One Couldn't Imagine Getting Even at 40

-The now-philanthrophist had to begin somewhere to earn money to be doing what she is doing at the moment.
-And that was at USA Today in the mid-1990s, where she convinced a VP to get her the position of advertising executive.
-The impressive thing about it was that it was the 90’s, certainly not easy for colored women to get such a job, and it was a senior-level sales position that required 20 years of experience.
+The now-philanthropist had to begin somewhere to earn money to be doing what she is doing at the moment.
+And that was at USA Today in the mid-1990s, where she convinced a VP to get her the position of an advertising executive.
+The impressive thing about it was that it was the 90's, certainly not easy for colored women to get such a job, and it was a senior-level sales position that required 20 years of experience.

 At the time, she was 22, a senior in college and a single mother with a three-year-old son, Frankie Idlett, thus breaking all kinds of records.
 It was also around the time her father passed away, and she had to take care of her two siblings in their pre-teens.
 She doesn't talk of the early days of her life, but it's clear she went through some difficult things in her life.